Content quality check

 Turn off content quality check

-The content quality check can be turned off from the Tools or bubble menu
+The content quality check can be turned off from the Tools or bubble menu.

 Still need help?
 Contact helpdesk Contact helpdesk